trane-project/trane/src/data/course_generator/improvisation/course_instructions.md

 chord and mode and gives you great visual feedback of where you are singing.
 The free version only lets you use a few chords, but it should be enough since you only need one chord if you are sight-singing with the recommended Do-La solfège system.

+See this [page](https://melodear-app.com/melodear-training) for additional training on how to use Melodear.